A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ### Goblin notes

-  - During the festival raid the goblins use the opportunity to loot as much as possible and many will stuff their pockets or loot sacks with whatever they can lay their hands on: e.g. meat, fruit, (not vegetables!), bread, tankards, cups, cutlery, cooking utensils, pans, children's toys, wood carvings, souvenirs, jewelry, hats, chickens, butterflies, babies...
+  - During the festival raid the goblins are not at all tactical and are there to cause chaos, set fire to things and loot as much as possible.
+Many will stuff their pockets or loot sacks with whatever they can lay their hands on: e.g. meat, fruit, (not vegetables!), bread, tankards, cups, cutlery, cooking utensils, pans, children's toys, wood carvings, souvenirs, jewelry, hats, chickens, butterflies, babies...
+  - Play the goblins as easily distracted by these activites.

 ### Initial Assault (60xp, low threat)